-You are likely familiar with the poodle, the national dog of France.
-But have you ever considered bringing home a poodle mix?
+You are likely familiar with the Poodle, the national dog of France.
+But have you ever considered bringing home a Poodle mix?

 Poodles are known for being one of the smartest dog breeds out there.
 You might also be surprised to learn that they are very athletic animals, despite having a reputation for being a bit prissy.
-One of the biggest advantages to adopting a poodle, however, is the fact that these dogs are considered hypoallergenic.
+One of the biggest advantages to adopting a Poodle, however, is the fact that these dogs are considered hypoallergenic.
 This is because they have hair instead of fur, which means they do not shed the way that other dogs do.

-Unlike most dog breeds that grow to be one standard size, poodles actually come in three different sizes: Standard, Miniature, and Toy.
-Some people refer to a fourth size, medium, but medium-sized poodles are not widely recognized and are often considered standard size instead.
+Unlike most dog breeds that grow to be one standard size, Poodles actually come in three different sizes: Standard, Miniature, and Toy.
+Some people refer to a fourth size, medium, but medium-sized Poodles are not widely recognized and are often considered standard size instead.

 Mixed breed dogs do not tend to have a uniform size because offspring will favor one parent or the other.
-Because poodles come in different sizes, you will notice that the size of poodle mixed breeds will tend to vary widely.
-If you are interested in purchasing a poodle mixed breed puppy, make sure to ask your breeder what size the poodle parent is so that you know how big you can expect your dog to get.
+Because Poodles come in different sizes, you will notice that the size of Poodle mixed breeds will tend to vary widely.
+If you are interested in purchasing a Poodle mixed breed puppy, make sure to ask your breeder what size the Poodle parent is so that you know how big you can expect your dog to get.

-1. Cockapoo (Cocker Spaniel x Poodle)
+1. Cockapoo (Cocker Spaniel x Poodle Mix)

 |Non-Poodle Parent:||Cocker Spaniel|